WillemOuwerkerk/noForth-T-hardware-examples-RP2040/USB-CDC/Single CDC/readme.md

 <h1 align="center"> Single USB CDC driver </h1>

 A compact in low level implemented single port CDC driver.
-It is implemented in two tasks of our coöperative multitasker.
+It is implemented in two tasks of our cooperative multitasker.
 The whole driver only needs 3200 bytes.

     1) Task-1 for the setup stage and input of data